NimbusCorp/NimbusCorp.github.io/_posts/2023-10-3-Sharepoint2013-Migration.md

 ---
 layout: post
-title: You're up and running!
+title: Sharepoint 2013 to SharePoint Online migration
-published: false
+published: true
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).